5 inspiring employee engagement books

-Question 1: [Company] is a great company for me to make a contribution to my development
+Question it relates to: [Company] is a great company for me to make a contribution to my development

-Many organizations view people development and business growth as forces pulling in opposite directions.
-This book profiles three “Deliberately Developmental Organizations” (Next Jump, Decurion, and Bridgewater) where development of their people isn’t separate from business growth, it’s a fundamental driver of business growth.
-The authors provide research-backed frameworks and tactical ideas for how you can transform your own organization into one where development is in your organizational DNA.
+Many organizations view employee development and business growth as forces pulling in opposite directions.
+This book profiles three “Deliberately Developmental Organizations” (Next Jump, Decurion, and Bridgewater) where the development of their people isn’t separate from business growth.
+It’s a fundamental driver of business growth.
+The authors provide research-backed frameworks and tactical ideas for transforming your organization into one where development is in your organizational DNA.

 Pro-tip: This book is designed to be read in sections, so you can start with what’s most important to you (even if that’s not on page one) and then go back and read the rest if you’d like.

-Question 2: I have confidence in the leaders at [Company]
+Question it relates to: I have confidence in the leaders at [Company]

-If you’re familiar with Brené Brown, you’re might be wondering what a book about vulnerability has to do with this question.
+If you’re familiar with Brené Brown, you might wonder what a book about vulnerability has to do with this question.
 Before taking action, you’ll want to explore why there is a lack of confidence in the leaders at your company.
 One possible root cause is the way that information is communicated.
-The other is that people genuinely don’t have confidence in the vision for your company.
-Whatever the reason, as a member of HR this will likely be a sensitive conversation to have with your leadership.
+The other is that people genuinely don’t have confidence in the vision of your company.
+Whatever the reason, as a member of HR, this will likely be a sensitive conversation to have with your leadership.
 It’s also likely a topic that employees may not feel fully comfortable discussing openly.
-By focusing on vulnerability as a strength, Daring Greatly provides a foundation for those tough conversations.
+Daring Greatly provides a foundation for those tough conversations by focusing on vulnerability as a strength.

-Pro-tip: Watch Brené’s Ted talk on vulnerability – it’s 20 minutes and high impact for changing the conversation.
+Pro-tip: Watch Brené’s Ted talk on vulnerability – it’s 20 minutes and highly impactful for changing the conversation around vulnerability.

-Question 3: Day-to-day decisions here demonstrate that quality and improvement are top priorities.
+Question it relates to: Day-to-day decisions here demonstrate that quality and improvement are top priorities

 Pro-tip: If you don’t have time to read the whole book, Doerr provides a concise 8-page summary at the end.

-Question 4: The leaders at [Company] demonstrate that people are important to the company’s success.
+Question it relates to: The leaders at [Company] demonstrate that people are important to the company’s success

-Pro-tip: If you feel like your opportunity in this area is more closely tied to recognition or appreciation, try Languages of Appreciation in the Workplace, by Paul White & Gary Chapman.
+Pro-tip: If you feel your opportunity in this area is more closely tied to recognition or appreciation, try Languages of Appreciation in the Workplace by Paul White & Gary Chapman.

-Question 5: The leaders at [Company] have communicated a vision that motivates me.
+Question it relates to: The leaders at [Company] have communicated a vision that motivates me

-In his “Golden Circle” framework, Sinek shares that when great leaders communicate inspiring and influential visions, they don’t start with the “what” or the “how,” they start with the WHY.
-They articulate the underlying shared belief or values that drives their message, and in doing so are able to motivate the rest of us along the way.
-Even if you’re familiar with Sinek’s work, this is a skill that’s easier said than done.
-The book provides a clean and simple framework that you can share with the rest of your team.
+In his “Golden Circle” framework, Sinek shares that when great leaders communicate inspiring and influential visions, they don’t start with the “what” or the “how."
+They start with the why.
+They articulate the underlying shared belief or values that drive their message, and in doing so, can motivate the rest of us along the way.
+Even if you’re familiar with Sinek’s work, this skill is easier said than done.
+The book provides a clean and simple framework you can share with the rest of your team.